 It might seem obvious that a customer-centric experience would come from the customer’s point of view, addressing their needs and pains, showcasing the benefits they need, and using the language they use.

 However, maintaining that point of view isn’t always as easy as it sounds.
-Customer needs change, customers are demanding, and customers can see through a superficial message and detect when you don’t really
+Customer needs change, customers are demanding, and customers can see through a superficial message and detect when you don’t really get them.

-, Senior Director of Product Marketing for Spinnaker Support, describes how he captures customer language and perspective and keeps that language consistent throughout his company’s communications.
+Larry Goldman, Senior Director of Product Marketing for Spinnaker Support, describes how he captures customer language and perspective and keeps that language consistent throughout his company’s communications.